Floods kill 175 in India, Nepal and Bangladesh

 "Several villages and settlements are unreachable.
 Telecommunications, mobile phones are still not working so it is difficult to give a full assessment."

-A local volunteer in Saptari district - one of the worst affected areas - said the water level was receding but most residents were still stranded on higher ground.
+A local volunteer in Saptari district - one of the worst affected areas - said the water level was receding but many people were still stranded on higher ground.

 "Water level has decreased a little bit but families still cannot return home.
 They are taking shelter in sheds.
 What people need now is clean drinking water and food," volunteer Dipak Kumar Yadav told AFP.